 Martin made the rounds on classic 90s TV shows like The Parent 'Hood, The Wayan's Brothers, and The Jamie Foxx Show.
 By this time, she was considered to be a well-established character actor.

 As for the big screen, she appeared everywhere from Doc Hollywood (1991), House Party II (1991), Beverly Hills Cop III (1994), and Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996) to Kiss the Girls (1997), Bullworth (1998), and I Got The Hook Up (1998).
 Helen Martin stole just about every comedic scene in which she appeared.

-Although most of us remember her from her many appearances on funny situation comedies throughout the decades, one of the absolute funnies spots she ever had was an appearance on Conan O'Brien's late night talk show in 1999.
+Although most of us remember her from her many appearances on funny situation comedies throughout the decades, one of the absolute funniest spots she ever had was an appearance on Conan O'Brien's late-night talk show in 1999.

-She visited with the late night host while she was on tour to promote the film Don't Be a Menace...
-The scene is memorable because in it she speaks of her love for weed, she shamelessly flirts with Conan, and she does a fairly decent striptease for a woman of her age at the time.
+She visited with the late-night host while on tour to promote the film Don't Be a Menace.
+The scene is memorable because in it Martin speaks of her love for weed, she shamelessly flirts with Conan, and she does a fairly decent striptease for a woman of her age at the time.
 I don't think the host ever laughed so hard on camera since that episode.

-During her lifetime, Helen Martin counted many famous people as her friend, including Marla Gibbs and Redd Foxx.
+Helen Martin counted many famous people as her friend during her lifetime, including Marla Gibbs and Redd Foxx.
 On March 25, 2000, the actress died of a heart attack.
 She never married and never had children, but she is missed by legions of fans both old and new.

 © 2021 Rachelle Williams